danielpassy/Desafio_Inoa/README.md

 #### Discussion on the technology choices

 - Django as REST API backend
+- Django Ninja, which provides:
-- Django Ninja, to provide input validation with Pydantic, OpenAPI documentation and other REST functionalities
+    - input validation with Pydantic + type annotations
+    - OpenAPI documentation
+    - Other REST functionalities
 - TDD, with mostly integrations tests.
-- Adapters that are easily replaceable, to allow for easy change of data sources
+- Adapters that are easily replaceable, to allow for easy change of data sources and service providers
 - Celery + RabbitMQ to allow for asyncronous tasks
 - Docker to allow for easy deployment and development
 - Docker compose to allow for better development experience